imounish/imounish.github.io/_posts/2020-07-24-star-wars-org-trilogy.md

 It's exciting to see the main protagonist struggling to become a Jedi.
 Nevertheless, a true Jedi, adhering to the light side of the force, avoiding the emotions affiliated to the dark side of the Force.
 The Sith order, are driven by their emotions, like hate, anger, and greed.
 So, underlyingly we can see it as a battle between the good and bad virtues.
 The Empire Strikes Back also marks a very interesting development in the plot and the movie ends with Han Solo in a dire state. _The Return of the Jedi_ starts with Darth Vader landing on the more powerful Death Star.
 Luke and Leia attempt to rescue Han from Jabba, which backfires resulting in taking Leia as a slave, in the most famous costume of all time (if you know, you know).
 However, they escape from Jabba's place and resume on their mission leading to an exciting lightsaber duel.
 The trilogy ends on a good note setting an interesting tone for the sequels ahead.

 The first three movies in the saga, colloquially known as the original trilogy or the classic trilogy, do stand up to their reputation.
 Making a movie in the space, in the 1970s, the use of graphics, elaborate descriptions of the planets, imagining the technology was far fetched.
 In my honest opinion, these were ahead of its time.
-However, the franchise stayed consistent on the technology used in recent movies as well.
+However, the franchise stayed consistent of the technology used in recent movies as well.
 The spaceships, the nitty-gritty technical devices, etc. remain familiar, and never out of place.
 I am fascinated by the huge loyal fan base this franchise has earned, and I'm proud to be one of them.

 <center><pre>.  .  .</pre></center>